-- 1. The student fails to achieve a CGPA of 3.0 within the six (6) credit hours after being placed on academic probation; - 2.
-The student receives two consecutive course grades of C- or below, I, W.
+- 1. The student fails to achieve a CGPA of 3.0 within the next term after being placed on academic probation; - 2.
+The student has two consecutive terms below a 2.0; - 3.
+The student has all F's within a term.

 Students who have been academically suspended may reapply for admission after one term of non-attendance.
-The application process must include a written explanation and request to the Chair of the Academic Appeal Committee.
+The application process must include a written explanation and request to the Chair of the Academic Appeal Committee, and the appeal must be approved by the dean of the appropriate graduate school .
 A personal interview may also be required.
 Students readmitted after academic suspension will be admitted on academic probation.
-In addition, they must achieve a grade of B or higher in each of their next 6 credit hours.
+In addition, they must achieve a grade of B or higher in each of their classes in the next term, and/or meet any stipulations specified by the dean of the appropriate graduate school.
 Students who fail to meet this standard may be asked to withdraw permanently from the university.